-A new feature of the Office 2013 applications is online templates.
+A new feature of the Office 2013 and 2016 applications is online templates.
 The Start screen window comes up when you open Word, Excel, and the other Office applications that make heavy use of templates.

 While these templates may be useful to some SOHO users, they are somewhat pointless for most.
 We either want a blank document or our own templates.